-If we elect not to renew our Management Agreement at the expiration of the original term or any such one-year extension term as set forth above, our Manager will be provided with 60 days' prior notice of any such termination.
+If we elect not to renew our Management Agreement at the expiration of any such one-year extension term as set forth above, our Manager will be provided with 60 days' prior notice of any such termination.
 In the event of such termination, we would be required to pay the termination fee.
 The termination fee is a fee equal to the sum of (1) the amount of the management fee during the 12 months immediately preceding the date of termination, and (2) the "Incentive Compensation Fair Value Amount."
-The Incentive Compensation Fair Value Amount is an amount equal to the Incentive Compensation that would be paid to the Manager if our assets were sold for cash at their then current fair market value (as determined by an appraisal, taking into account, among other things, the expected future value of the underlying investments).
+The Incentive Compensation Fair Value Amount is an amount equal to the incentive compensation that would be paid to the Manager if our assets were sold for cash at their then current fair market value (as determined by an appraisal, taking into account, among other things, the expected future value of the underlying investments).

-Fortress, through its affiliates, and principals of Fortress held 5.3 million shares of our common stock, and Fortress, through its affiliates, held options to purchase an additional 17.7 million shares of our common stock, representing approximately 8.4% of our common stock on a fully diluted basis, as of December 31, 2013.
+Fortress, through its affiliates, and principals of Fortress held 2.4 million shares of our common stock, and Fortress, through its affiliates, held options to purchase an additional 8.9 million shares of our common stock, representing approximately 7.4% of our common stock on a fully diluted basis, as of December 31, 2014.